Igalia/wpewebkit.org/_posts/2022-07-28-blog-wpe-qa-tooling.md

 * Prebuilt RaspberryPI images
 * Balena blocks

-Some of these options, like the prebuilt images and the balena blocks, will be the subject of future blog posts in this series.
+Some of these options, like the prebuilt images and the Balena blocks, will be the subject of future blog posts in this series.

 ## Final thoughts

-WIP
+With this, we conclude this brief overview of <a ref="https://wpewebkit.org/">WPE</a> automated testing and the main tools we use in our daily work with WPE.
+In future posts in this area we'll go deeper in other subjects like testing on embedded boards and debugging practices.

+If this post got you interested in collaborating with <a ref="https://wpewebkit.org/">WPE</a> development, or you are in need of a web engine to run on your embedded device, feel free to <a href="https://www.igalia.com/contact/">contact us</a>.
+We'll be pleased to help!

+We also have open positions at the WebKit team at <a href="https://www.igalia.com/">Igalia</a>.
+If you're motivated by this field and you're interested in developing your career around it, you can apply <a href="https://www.igalia.com/jobs/browsers_webkit_position">here</a>!